sschonss/tutorial-docker-laravel-mariadb/Readme.md

 Remember to change the DB_HOST variable in your .env file to the name of the service defined in the docker-compose.yml file.

-Could be necessary to change permissions of the `~/myapp` directory, because the container will create files in this directory, and maybe you can't edit these files.
+It can be necessary to change permissions of the `~/myapp` directory, because the container will create files in this directory, and maybe you can't edit these files.